ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_sandbox_dot_net_cicd/win_sandbox_net.md

 You will see instructions displayed on this page.
 These are commands you now need to run in Windows Sandbox to configure it as your self-hosted Arm64 Windows runner.

-On your host machine, click on the Search bar and enter "Windows Sandbox".
+On your host machine, click on the Search bar and enter **Windows Sandbox**.

 In your running Windows Sandbox, open up Powershell.
 You will now copy and paste all the commands into Powershell.